Engee documentation

 Variable mass — specify whether the mass remains constant or changes during the simulation

-Off (by default) | On
+Disabled (by default) | Enabled

-The Variable mass parameter allows you to specify whether the mass remains constant or changes during the simulation:
+The Variable mass parameter allows you to specify whether the mass remains constant or changes during the simulation.:

-Mass - constant mass
+Mass — constant mass of

-Mass value.
-Mass is constant during the simulation.
+The value of the mass.
+The mass is constant during the simulation.

 Dependencies

-Specific heat is the specific heat capacity of the material
+Specific heat — specific heat capacity of the pass material:q[<br>] 447.0 J/(K*kg) (default) | positive scalar

 Specific heat capacity of the material.

-Minimum mass - minimum mass allowed
+Minimum mass — the minimum allowable mass of the

-1e-6 kg (by default) | positive scalar
+1e−6 kg (default) | positive scalar

 Dependencies